 Keep the Vents Open

 Make sure that all the air vents in your home remain open.
-What happens is that the blocked ones will restrict air flow in your AC system, causing lack of warm air.
-This will eventually keep the cold coils frosted that isn’t good for your AC system.
+What happens is that the blocked ones will restrict airflow in your AC system, causing a lack of warm air.
+This will eventually keep the cold coils frosted which aren’t good for your AC system.
 Warm air is necessary for your unit to function properly.

 Keep Your Evaporator Clean

 Your central air conditioner evaporator should remain clean.
 Dust and dirt can affect the heat transfer process.
 When left unattended, you’ll notice that your AC is no longer cool enough, your energy bill increases, there’s more wear and tear on the unit, and ice builds up on the coils.